AdobeDocs/developers-animatesdk-docs/C-Level_Extensibility/Integrating_C_functions.md

 The C code in the DLL or shared library interacts with the Flash JavaScript API at three different times:

--   At startup, to register the library’s functions
+-   At startup, to register the libraryâ€™s functions

 -   When the C function is called, to unpack the arguments that are being passed from JavaScript to C